-As stated in the Harvard Business Review, responding to potential customers within an hour of receiving a query increased the chances of a business having meaningful conversations with key decision-makers, by nearly up to seven times.
+Responding to potential customers within an hour of receiving a query increases the chances of you having meaningful conversations with key decision-makers, by nearly up to seven times.

 Let’s get rolling.

-In the same way, an intent classifier is able to categorize text based on the intent, goal, or purpose expressed in its content.
-It does this by using machine learning algorithms that can associate words or expressions with a particular intent.
-For example, a machine learning model can learn that words such as buy or acquire are often associated with a Purchase intent.
+Intent classification uses machine learning and natural language processing to automatically associate words or expressions with a particular intent.

+For example, a machine learning model can learn that words such as buy or acquire are often associated with the intent to Purchase.

-For example, if you’re analyzing customer emails, your tags might be something like Interested, Need Information, Unsubscribe, Wrong Person, Email Bounce, Autoreply, etc.
+If you’re analyzing customer emails, you might choose the tags Interested, Need Information, Unsubscribe, Wrong Person, Email Bounce, Autoreply, etc.

-With tags in place, you can begin to train your model and feed it relevant examples for each tag.
-This way, you’ll teach the classifier how to tag new data appropriately.
-For example: “I tried to make a purchase through the site but I don’t know where to start, could you help me out?
-I’m really interested in shopping the new collection.”
-This email can be tagged as Interested.
+For example: “I tried to make a purchase through the site but I don’t know where to start, could you help me out? ” This email can be tagged as Interested.

 The more examples you provide the model, the smarter your intent classifier will be since it has more information to learn from.

-To take intent detection one step further, you can combine an intent classifier with the results of a text extractor.
-This type of text analysis model can identify specific data from text, such as locations, dates, organization or person names, that are related to a user's intent.
+To take intent detection one step further, you can combine it with text extraction to identify specific data from text, such as locations, dates, company names, etc., that are related to a user's intent.

-For example, if you receive a message like, “I want to book a flight from New York to Las Vegas, but my card has been declined” an intent classifier would categorize this message as intent to Book a Flight, and a text extractor would extract the entities New York and Las Vegas.
+For example, if you receive this message:, “I want to book a flight from New York to Las Vegas, but my card has been declined”, an intent classifier would categorize it as intent to Book a Flight, and a text extractor would extract the entities New York and Las Vegas.

-Automatically detecting purchasing intents quickly, with the help of artificial intelligence, is crucial for sales and customer support because it allows companies to take immediate action and transform leads into paying customers – or prevent churn.
-The faster teams can detect purchase intents and respond, the more chances they have at closing a deal.
+Automatically and quickly detecting intents to purchase is crucial for sales and customer support because it allows companies to take immediate action and transform leads into paying customers.
+The faster teams can detect purchase intents and respond, the better their chances of closing a deal.